 - U.S. District Court, Arizona: obtained summary judgment for the Diocese under the Ministerial Act exemption in highly publicized case.

 - Texas Court of Appeals: opinion affirming summary judgment for employer in a nonsubscriber negligence action under Texas law.

 - United States District Court, Western District of Texas: sister decisions from the Western District of Texas exploring contours of the WARN act.

 Additionally, Shawn regularly counsels employers on day-to-day personnel matters and practices and compliance, offers telephone advice, and conducts in-house training on employment-related topics.
 Working with both private and public entities, he counts among his many clients:

 Shawn has spoken extensively on a variety of labor issues before business and professional associations.
 He taught review courses as part of the PHR/SPHR Certification program, as well as a 15-hour seminar course for graduate students on alternative dispute resolution.

-Currently a member of Littler Mendelson's Associates Committee, Shawn also serves on the firm's Diversity & Inclusion Council and the Good Business Practices Committee.
+The office managing shareholder of Littler Mendelson's Phoenix office, Shawn is a member of Littler Mendelson's Associates Committee and also serves on the firm's Diversity & Inclusion Council and the Good Business Practices Committee.
 Previously, he worked as an associate at a firm in El Paso, Texas, and at another firm in Phoenix.